d-khan/cpp/labs/decisions-switch.md

 ## What do you need to complete this exercise?

-- Submit your responses in a Markdown file on GitHub.
-Ensure that all code included in the Markdown file runs without errors.
+- Submit your responses in a Markdown file on GitHub, and include a brief reflection on the challenges you encountered during the lab.
+- Ensure that all code included in the Markdown file runs without errors.
 Refer to [Submitting Your Assignment Using GitHub](https://sdccd-edu.zoom.us/rec/share/F4rK6ZABMXlRn4aGlZ9P005e-iRKwq8rr9KuawDoJ77TdkybKU2tpf4l4QSe113g.ut4jpVaqaPY0oI7b?startTime=1725121532000) for detailed instructions.
-- Create a video of yourself explaining the code.
-Use a desktop or laptop to write and record the code, ensuring both your screen and your image are visible.
-If you don’t have a laptop, you may borrow one from the library for the entire semester.
+- Record a video of yourself explaining the code.
+Use a desktop or laptop to write and demonstrate the code, making sure that both your screen and your image are visible.
+If you do not have a laptop, you may borrow one from the library for the semester.

 ### Requirements